origo-map/origo-documentation/content/layers.md

 `visible` | if the layer should be visible.
 Default is true.
 `extent` | extent of the layer.
 Map extent is default.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
+`tileGrid` | custom tileGrid for the vector tile layer. extent, alignBottomLeft, resolutions and tileSize can be set.

 Source options | Description
 ---|---